webix-hub/docs/data/desktop/treemap.md

 There are more parameters that you can set to configure the TreeMap in the needed way:

-- value - (string) specifies what part the element takes relative to other elements of the same level
+- **value** - (string) specifies what part of the TreeMap space an element takes relative to other elements of the same level

 ~~~js
 webix.ui({